eclipse/steady/docs/README.md

 #### Build enterprise docs

 By default the `docs.py` script will clone the enterprise repository and merge it with the public one in order to create enterprise docs.
-If you want you can instead pass as as parameter a local path to the enterprise repository.
+If you want you can instead pass as a parameter a local path to the enterprise repository for easier debug of the docs.

 ```sh
 python docs.py enterprise --url https://github.xxx/yyy/zzz.git --mkserve